prog4biol/pfb2019/pfb.md

 2. DNARecord must have a name [attribute]
 3. DNARecord must have an organism [attribute]
 4. DNARecord will be able to calculate AT content [method]
-5. DNARecord will be able to calculate the reverse complementation [method]
+5. DNARecord will be able to calculate the reverse complement [method]